Listen To Our Podcast🎧

 Faster Resolution for Customer Access Issues

-Customer lockouts are one of the most expensive outcomes of biometric security failures.
-Explainable AI shortens resolution time by showing why access was denied.
+Customer lockouts cost banks an average of $15–$25 per support escalation, according to Javelin Strategy & Research estimates for digital banking friction events.
+XAI shortens resolution time by showing support teams exactly why access was denied.
 Instead of reopening investigations, teams can see whether confidence thresholds dropped, biometric quality degraded, or device behavior changed.

 This directly improves digital banking security while protecting customer experience and reducing support workload.